ansible/awx/docs/prompting.md

 All prompts that a workflow node passes to a spawned job abides by the rules of the related template.
-That means that if the node's job template has `ask_variables_on_launch` set to false with no survey, neither the workflow JT or the artifacts will take effect in the job that is spawned.
+That means that if the node's job template has `ask_variables_on_launch` set to false with no survey, the workflow node's variables will not take effect in the job that is spawned.
 If the node's job template has `ask_inventory_on_launch` set to false and the node provides an inventory, this resource will not be used in the spawned job.
 If a user creates a node that would do this, a 400 response will be returned.

-Behavior before the 3.3 release cycle was less-restrictive with passing workflow variables to the jobs it spawned, allowing variables to take effect even when the job template was not configured to allow it.
+#### Workflow Job Template Prompts

+Workflow JTs are different than other cases, because they do not have a template directly linked, so their prompts are a form of action-at-a-distance.
+When the node's prompts are gathered, any prompts from the workflow job can take precedence over the node's value.

+As a special exception, `extra_vars` from a workflow will not obey JT survey and prompting rules, both both historical and ease-of-understanding reasons.
+This behavior may change in the future.

+Other than that exception, JT prompting rules are still adhered to when a job is spawned, although so far this only applies to the workflow job's `inventory` field.

 #### Job Relaunch and Re-scheduling